bingyuanlee/Neural-Style-Transfer-on-TensorFlow2.1/README.md

 Pair this with a desired style:
 ![Style Images](./assets/styles-all.png)

-To synthesis a new image:
+To synthesize a new image:
 ![Content Image](./assets/tfhub-synthesis-all.png)
 ![Content Image](./assets/synthesis-all.png)